jerrywiston/Vector-Quantize-Generative-Models/README.md

 # Vector-Quantize-Generative-Models
-Implementation of vector quantize-based generative models with better readability and minimal dependencies, including vector quantize model, transformer generator (VQGAN) and diffusion model (LDM).
+Implementation of vector quantize-based generative models with good readability and minimal dependencies, including vector quantize model, transformer generator (VQGAN) and diffusion model (LDM).
+All models are tested under the pc with RTX 2070 GPU.

 ## Dependancy
 Dpendencies of the models: